 In If on a Winter's Night a Traveler, Italo Calvino explores the concept of the other reader.
 This imagined other is pure fantasy, of course.
 That is the only way they can truly be privy to all the unspoken secrets, pensive scribblings, and cryptic marginalia accumulated while one is reading a text.
 What else could this other reader be called but a narcissist's delusion?
-They are, at best, comparable to Pygmalion's statue—formed not just by the kneading of clay or chiseling away marble, but the Lacanian ego ideal—the one we imagine is looking at us, appreciating us, even when we least expect.
-The book in question then, briefly exists as an imaginary bridge between the two minds—those of you and the aforementioned other reader—this seems comparable to the palimpsestic collaborations spanning centuries to create both illuminated manuscripts and depictions on cave walls (millennia in the case of the latter).
+They are, at best, comparable to Pygmalion's statue—formed not just by the kneading of clay or chiseling away marble, but the Lacanian ego ideal: The one we imagine is looking at us, appreciating us, even when we least expect.
+The book in question then, briefly exists as an imaginary bridge between the two minds—those of your own and the aforementioned other reader.
+This seems comparable to the palimpsestic collaborations spanning centuries to create both illuminated manuscripts and depictions on cave walls (millennia in the case of the latter).
 Arguably, it even seems Calvino is suggesting this other person, in If on a Winter's Night a Traveler they take the form of a romantic interest, is the one you are reading the book for in the first place.
 That any given person's interest in a text is—in some respect—performative.
 That we all hope to impress this other reader and in turn, wish to be regarded as deserving of their esteemed recognition—that they, in turn, might understand us as no one ever will.

 Always while in the act of reading I feel of two minds.